Libra-foundation/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ***This part help you to don't forget anything before create pull request, If everything seem good you can delete it***

 Thanks for your contribution :heart:.
-Before creating pull request please make sure :
+Before creating a pull request please make sure :

 - [ ] Your code follows the style guidelines of this project